dobaniashish/uikit-blocks/README.md

     npm install
     ```

+### Block Metadata (`block.json`)

+Block Metadata (`block.json`) file contents are stored in file called `metadata.js` in each block directory in `src`.
+These files export metadata object which are used by `block.js` for registering block type and `build-scripts/metadata.js` to compile into `block.json` files.

+Metadata build script uses prettier with `.prettierrc.js` to pretty print json into `block.js`.

-### Compile assets
+### CSS Styles

-The build process is based on the official [`@wordpress/scripts`](https://developer.wordpress.org/block-editor/packages/packages-scripts/) package but modified to our needs.

 The plugin uses Less CSS and it is compiled directly from `build-scripts/less.js` instead of using webpack less-loader.

 The css for editor.less is prefixed with `.ukb-` from the default `.uk-`.
 The less build script also creates `asset.php` file and claculates version hash like `@wordpress/dependency-extraction-webpack-plugin`.

+### Compile assets

+The build process is based on the official [`@wordpress/scripts`](https://developer.wordpress.org/block-editor/packages/packages-scripts/) package but modified to our needs.

--   `npm run build:dev`: Compiles the files in development mode with wp-scripts, compiles less and copies assets to proper directories.
+-   `npm run build:dev`: Compiles the files in development mode with wp-scripts, compiles metadata, compiles less and copies assets to proper directories.
 -   `npm run watch`: Watches for any changes in `src` directory and runs `build:dev`.
 -   `npm run build`: Same as `build:dev` but in production mode.